htcondor/htcondor/docs/admin-manual/configuration-macros.rst

-    When the schedd rounds up an attribute value, it will save the raw (un-rounded) actual value in an attribute with the same name appended with “_RAW".
+    When the schedd rounds up an attribute value, it will save the raw (un-rounded) actual value in an attribute with the same name appended with "_RAW".
 So in the above example, the raw value will be stored in attribute ``foo_RAW`` in the job ClassAd.
 The following are set by default: